-$$\{R_i^{j-1}\} = \{P_i^{j-1}\} - \{F_i^{j-1}\}$$ (5)
+$${R_i^{j-1}} = {P_i^{j-1}} - {F_i^{j-1}}$$

 From the above equations, it can be seen that the state of the domain at a certain step is only dependent on the state of the domain at the immediate previous step.
-This is applicable for both incremental single-step methods and some of the incremental-iterative methods (such as Newton-Raphson scheme).
-Based on this observation, a discrete storage strategy can be applied to nonlinear structural analysis.
+This is true for both incremental single-step methods and some of the incremental-iterative methods (such as Newton-Raphson scheme).
+Based on this observation, a discrete storage strategy can be employed in nonlinear structural analysis.
 More specifically, instead of storing all the analysis results, the state information of a nonlinear analysis is saved at a specified interval (e.g. every 10 steps or other appropriate number of steps, instead of every step).
 The saved state information needs to be sufficient to restore the domain to that particular step.
 As discussed earlier, object serialization can be used to guarantee this requirement.

-During the postprocessing phase, the data requests are forwarded from the remote client site to the analysis core.
+During the post-processing phase, as indicated in Figure 2, the requests will be forwarded from the client site to the analysis core.
 After receiving the requests, the analysis core will search the database to find the closest sampled point that is less than or equal to the queried step.
 The core then fetches the data from the database to obtain the necessary state information for that step.
 These fetched data will be sufficient to restore the domain to that sampled step.
-After the domain restores itself to the required step, the core can progress itself to reach the queried time or incremental step.
-The details of this process are illustrated in the pseudo code shown in Fig. 5.
-Once the state of the queried step is restored, the data queries regarding the domain at that step can be processed by calling the corresponding member functions of the restored domain objects.
+At this point, the core can progress itself to reach the queried time or incremental step.
+The details of this process are illustrated in the pseudo code shown in Figure 5.
+Once the state of the queried step has been restored, the data query regarding the domain at that step can be processed by calling the corresponding member functions of the restored domain objects.
 Since the domain state is only saved at the sampled steps, the total storage space is dramatically reduced as opposed to saving the domain state at all the steps.
-Compared with restarting the analysis from the original step, the processing time needed by using SASI (i.e. restarting the analysis from a sampled step) can potentially be reduced significantly.
-The same strategy can also be designed for other types of analyses (such as for time dependent problems).
+Comparing with restarting the analysis from the original step, the processing time needed by using SASI (i.e. restarting the analysis from a sampled step) can potentially be much less.
+The same strategy can also be designed for other types of analyses (such as time dependent problems).